 The Visual Arts Program and the Center for Advanced Visual Studies merged in the summer of 2009.
-In December of 2009, we renamed the combined group, the MIT Program in Art, Culture and Technology (ACT).
+In December of 2009, the combined group was renamed the MIT Program in Art, Culture and Technology (ACT).
 A celebration of the new program was held on April 15, 2010 with exhibitions, conversations, and performances.

 center for advanced visual studies (cavs)

 Though the fine arts at MIT have a long history, contemporary art made its effective entry in the form of the Center for Advanced Visual Studies (CAVS), which was created in 1967 by György Kepes within the School of Architecture and Planning.
 Hungarian-born Kepes, collaborator of Laszlo Moholy-Nagy, emigrated to the U.S. in 1937.
 He taught at the New Bauhausin Chicago and then at the Illinois Institute of Design along side Mies van der Rohe before coming to MIT.

 A community of innovators.
 CAVS provided long-term appointments to a wide range of important innovators in the visual arts, environmental arts, dance, and new media: composer Maryanne Amacher, avant-garde filmmaker Stan van der Beek, artist and educator Lowry Burgess,video artist Peter Campus, performance artist Charlotte Moorman, artist Nam June Paik and many others.